Kansas City, Missouri

 BALLPARK CHASERS VACATION?

 Ballpark Chasers rave about the “Frontier 3” baseball road trip.
 This includes seeing Kauffman Stadium, Busch Stadium and Coors Field.
 We recommend finding the cheapest airfare to either Denver or St. Louis and using a rental car to drive in between.
 The drive from Denver to Kansas City is roughly 9 hours, or about 610 miles; whereas the drive between St. Louis and Kansas City is about 240 miles or 4 hours.

-If you are looking to spend a few days in the Kansas City area, Ballpark Chasers suggests seeing a couple of games at “The K”, spending some time at the Negro League Baseball Museum, and taking in a T-Bones game at Community America Ballpark.
-The Kansas City T-Bones are a member of the American Association of Independent Professional Baseball.
+If you are looking to spend a few days in the Kansas City area, Ballpark Chasers suggests seeing a couple of games at “The K”, spending some time at the Negro League Baseball Museum, and taking in a Monarchs game at Legends Field.
+The Kansas City Monarchs are a member of the American Association of Independent Professional Baseball.

 Last updated by Ballpark Chasers.